Shadow Squadron: Development and release

 Shadow Squadron for the 32X was a collaboration effort between Sega and Artmic.

 Shadow Squadron was developed by Sega in conjunction with Artmic, who assisted in the mechanical design work, becoming their only involvement with video games.
-Its creation was helmed by designer and director Koji Tsuchida, who was previously involved with projects such as the Sharp X68000 conversion of Fantasy Zone and Star Wars: Attack on the Death Star, alongside producers Hiroshi Aso and Mamoru Shigeta.
+Its creation was helmed by designer and director Koji Tsuchida, who was previously involved with projects such as the X68000 conversion of Fantasy Zone and Star Wars: Attack on the Death Star, alongside producers Hiroshi Aso and Mamoru Shigeta.
 Shigeru Yoshida and Toshiyuki Kuwabara served as its programmers while composers Masaru Setsumaru and Tatsuya Kozaki led the sound department with Teruhiko Nakagawa, who did the sound effects.
 Japanese mecha designer Kimitoshi Yamane provided the mechanical designs that would later be modeled in-game by artist Tomohiro Maki, among other people collaborating in its development.

 Shadow Squadron was first released in Japan on 26 April 1995 under the title Stellar Assault, then in North America on 25 May of the same year, and later in Europe on June during the same time period under its original Japanese name.
 Some critics have noted similarities between the game and the science fiction metaseries Gall Force after release due to its mecha designs.
 Early previews before launch in video game magazines showcased a different HUD compared to the final version.

 Reception

 The Japanese publication Micom BASIC Magazine ranked Shadow Squadron seventh in popularity in its August 1995 issue, and it received a 8.5/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among 32X and Sega Mega Drive titles at the number 42 spot.
 The game received generally favorable reviews from critics.

 The four reviewers of Electronic Gaming Monthly gave Shadow Squadron a unanimous score of 5 out of 10, assessing it as no more than a thinly veiled upgrade of Star Wars Arcade with primitive graphics and dull gameplay.
 They argued that the free-roaming movement and multiplayer mode, while fun additions, do not make a fundamental difference to the gameplay.
 GamePro also regarded the game as a Star Wars Arcade upgrade, but give it a more mixed review.
 They criticized the music but praised the graphics and controls as a considerable improvement over Star Wars Arcade.
 Next Generation commented that the game has poor presentation, citing sound effects similar to those found on 8-bit consoles and an overly monochrome color scheme, but good gameplay and controls, particularly the ability to fly in any direction.
 They gave it three out of five stars.

-John Linneman of Eurogamer gave praise to the title's 3D visuals.
+John Linneman of Eurogamer gave praise to the game's 3D visuals.